 The Best Way to Spiralize

-In case you’ve been living in a cave for the last few years, spiral vegetable cutters, or “spiralizers,” are kitchen gadgets that cut fruits and vegetables into long noodles and ribbons, which then can be then be used in place of pasta, and as additions in salads, side dishes, etc. However, it took me some time to embrace this spiralizer movement.
+In case you’ve been living in a cave for the last decade, spiral vegetable cutters - spiralizers - are kitchen gadgets that cut fruits and vegetables into long noodles and ribbons that can be used in spiralizer recipes in place of traditional noodles.
+They can be as additions in pastas, salads, side dishes, and so on.

-My reticence came from experience.
-All of the hand-held and counter-top spiralizers I'd tested/used simply didn't deliver: they cracked under the strain of hard, dense vegetables; they hurt my hand and wrist to operate; and some models are a huge pain when it comes to clean up.
+It took me some time to embrace the spiralizer movement.
+My reticence came from experience, because all of the hand-held and counter-top spiralizers I'd tested/used simply didn't deliver.
+They cracked under the strain of hard, dense vegetables; they hurt my hand and wrist to operate; and some models are a huge pain when it comes to clean up.

 Oh my gosh, I love those KitchenAid® people!
 They know how to do things right!!
 The KitchenAid Spiralizer lets your stand mixer motor do all the work.
 Once you figure out how to use the attachment, it’s a breeze.
 (I found the included instructions a little sub-par)